The Stretch of River Holding Spain’s Pumped Hydro Future

 Based on this analysis, it seems the Spanish government will have to tailor an auction specifically to pumped hydro if it wants to attract private investment for the projects.

-Energy storage needed for shift to renewable energy
+Energy storage needed for the shift to renewable energy

-Axel Narváez Kirkpatrick, managing director of Spain at Augusta & Co, a specialist financial advisory and investment house, told GTM in an interview that new pumped hydro would be needed to replace generation capacity lost through the phaseout of old Spanish nuclear plants.
+Axel Narváez Kirkpatrick, managing director of Spain at Augusta & Co., a specialist financial advisory and investment house, told GTM in an interview that new pumped hydro would be needed to replace generation capacity lost through the phaseout of old Spanish nuclear plants.

 “By 2030 we would only have 3 GW [of nuclear],” he said.
 “Today we have 7.4 GW of installed capacity.
 Pumped hydro is going to ease the closing of the nuclear plants.”